Timberland (company): Partnerships

-Timberland has worked with numerous footwear and fashion brands to create one-off models; brands include Supreme, Tommy Hilfiger, Jimmy Choo, Off-White, Beeline, and OVO.
+Timberland has worked with numerous footwear and fashion brands to create one-off models; brands include Supreme, Tommy Hilfiger, Jimmy Choo, Off-White, Bee Line, and OVO.
 In late 2021, Supreme and Timberland collaborated with the MLB team New York Yankees to produce a Yankees-logoed boot.

+In early 2024, Louis Vuitton released a line of shoes in collaboration with Timberland.
+PANGAIA and Timberland collaborated in 2024.

 Cultural impact

+Despite Timberland building its image around a rugged "New Englander" lifestyle and rural blue collar work, Timberland boots came to have significant value in urban inner cities and Black neighborhoods in the 1980s and 1990s.
+The boots were taken up by rappers associated with hip hop, starting in the New York hip hop scene, and they soon became an enduring staple of Black, streetwear, and hip hop fashions.
+The New York Times reported on the fashion phenomenon in 1993, stating, "Seemingly overnight, Timberland and companies like Carhartt Inc. and North Face, which have made their reputations on manufacturing authentic outdoor and work apparel, have, in the parlance of the street, become ‘dope’ and ‘phat’."

-As Timberland boots grew in popularity through the 1980s and 1990s, they were taken up by musicians, hip-hop artists, and other cultural figures, gaining the nickname, "the Air Jordans of boots" and becoming "the required footwear of the inner-urban set".
-Prominent artists who featured them in songs or music videos included Tupac Shakur, The Notorious B.I.G., and Jay-Z.
+Timberland boots, referred to by consumers as "Timbs" or "Butters", thus gained the nickname "the Air Jordans of boots" and became "the required footwear of the inner-urban set".
+Prominent artists who featured them in songs or music videos included Wu-Tang Clan, Mobb Deep, Nas, Tupac Shakur, The Notorious B.I.G., Busta Rhymes, DMX, Dipset, Rihanna, Drake, Kanye West, and Jay-Z. The company name became the namesake of the producer Timbaland.

 Controversy

-In a 1993 New York Times article about "outdoor" clothing brands' cross-over appeal to Black and Hispanic inner-city youth, Jeffrey Swartz downplayed the importance of the urban youth market in Timberland's success, saying that the company concentrated its advertising on its core customers, "honest working people", adding that the urban market was not "sustainable".
+In a 1993 The New York Times article about "outdoor" clothing brands' cross-over appeal to Black and Hispanic inner-city youth, Jeffrey Swartz downplayed the importance of the urban youth market in Timberland's success, saying that the company concentrated its advertising on its core customers, "honest working people", adding that the urban market was not "sustainable".
 Though Swartz denied any plan to distance his company's name from young Black and Hispanic consumers to maintain its image, his comments led to a backlash among some Black artists who publicly dropped the brand.
 In an editorial in The Amsterdam News, Swartz denied the charges of racism and met with Black cultural leaders to explain Timberland's position.
 The company began more publicly to embrace the urban youth market.
 In the end, the controversy had little effect on sales.